ohmyzsh/ohmyzsh/plugins/aws/README.md

 ## Plugin options

 * Set `SHOW_AWS_PROMPT=false` in your zshrc file if you want to prevent the plugin from modifying your RPROMPT.
-Some plugins overwrite the value of RPROMPT instead of appending to it, so they need to be fixed to see a default aws plugin RPROMPT message (for example theme fishy is fixed).
+  Some themes might overwrite the value of RPROMPT instead of appending to it, so they'll need to be fixed to see the AWS profile prompt.

 ## Theme